christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

     deposed by a Piso.
 Appius is also cognate with Arrius (through rhotacization in ancient Latin the /p/ and /r/ could be swapped.
 -   "Sar" root (Sar is the Scythian word for King.
-Sarpa (Sanskrit) = Serpent, so "King of the Serpent"): Sarmatian, Saracen, Sargon, Sarlagab, Akkadian šarrum, Vedic Sarpa, Serapis (Sar-Apis), Zarathustra, Saracen (Roman word for Middle Easterners), Cesar, Asar, Tsar, etc. Sar means king across empires.
+Sarpa (Sanskrit) = Serpent, so "King of the Serpent"): Sarmatian, Sargon, Sarlagab, Akkadian šarrum, Vedic Sarpa, Serapis (Sar-Apis), Zarathustra, Saracen (Roman word for Middle Easterners), Cesar, Asar, Tsar, etc. Sar means king across empires.
 In the bible the Scythian Sar (king) became Esau (Edom) the progenitor of the Edomites in the bible, a metaphor for the forces of oppression and injustice.